 They were sitting in the stream, Lila holding the baby, splashing its back to hear it laugh.
 In frying August heat they had gone down to a part of the stream that swarming flies ignored.
-Unless a light canoe sailed by, no one would see them.
+Unless a light cance sailed by very close to the bank no one would see them.
 Patrician knelt nearby watching how her bloomers stirred in the ripples.
 Rebekka sat in her underwear rinsing her neck and arms.
-Lila, naked as the baby she held in her arms, lifted him up an down watching his hair re-shape.
+Lila, naked as the baby she held in her arms, lifted him up and down watching his hair re-shape itself in the current.
 Then she held him over her shoulder and sent cascades of clear water over his back.

 '''

 "Known, Miss?"

+'''

+'''

 "You understand me, Lila."

+'''

 "I do."

 "Well?"

 "Look," squealed Patrician pointing.

-"Shhh," whispered Lila, but the fox and its kits sped away to drink
+"Shhh," whispered Lila, "You will frighten them."
+Too late.
+The fox and her kits sped away to drink elsewhere.

-elsewhere.

 "Well?"
 Rebekka repeated.
 "Have you?"

 "Once."

 "And?"

 "Not good.
 Not good, Miss."

 "Why was that?"

 "I will walk behind.
 I will clean up after.
 I will not be thrashed.
-No."

-'''

-Handing the baby to its mother, Lila stood and walked to the bush where her shift hung.
+No." Handing the baby to its mother, Lila stood and walked to the bush where her shift hung.
 Dressed, she held out a hand to Patrician who clambered up the bank.

-Left alone with her infant, Rebekka was reminded on that day of her good fortune.
+Left alone with the baby who more than any of her children favored their father, Rebekka was reminded on that day of her good fortune.
 Wife beating was common, she knew, but the restrictions-not after nine at night, with cause and not anger-were for wives and only wives.
-Had he been a rich man, Lila's lover?
-Or a common soldier?
-Rebekka suspected the former since she had known noble sailors but, like a chamber maid, had only seen the underside of gentry.
+Had he been a native, Lila's lover?
+Probably not.
+A rich white?
+Or a common soldier or sailor?
+Rebekka suspected the former since she had known kind sailors but, like a chamber maid, had only seen the underside of gentry.
 Other than her mother, no one had ever struck her.
 Fourteen years and she still didn't know if Mum was alive.
 She once received a message from a captain Jacob knew who moored often at Swansea.
 Eighteen months after he was charged to make inquiries, he reported that her family had moved.
 Where no one could say.
 Rebekka wondered what her Mum might look like now.
 Gray, stooped, wrinkled?
-Would the sharp eyes still contain the shrewdness, the suspicion Rebekka hated?
+Would the sharp pale eyes still radiate the shrewdness, the suspicion Rebekka hated?
 Or maybe age, illness had softened her to benign, toothless malice.

-And me?
-She wondered.
+And me? she wondered.
 What lies in my eyes now?
+Skull and cross bones?
+Rage?
+Surrender?
 All at once she wanted it-the mirror Jacob had given her which she quietly re-wrapped and tucked in her press.
-It took a while to convince her, but when Lila finally understood and fixed it between her palms, she winced.
+It took a while to convince her, but when Lila finally understood and fixed it between her palms, Rebekka winced.

+palms, Rebekka winced.
 "Sorry," she murmured.
 "I'm so sorry."
-And she traveled her face gently apologizing.
+And she traveled her face slowly, gently apologizing.
 "Eyes, dear eyes, forgive me.
 Nose, poor mouth.
-Poor, poor skin mouth, I'm so sorry.
-Believe me, I do apologize.
+Poor, poor mouth, I'm so sorry.
+Believe me, skin, I do apologize.
 Have mercy.
 Please."